 Our fantastic lab manager, Corey Quackenbush, has been chosen to give one of the presentations at the first annual Center For Reproductive Biology (CRB) Trainee Symposium 2014.
 Information about the symposium can be found at http://crb.vetmed.wsu.edu/events/crb-trainee-symposium.

 Happy to share that the Antarctic fly, Belgica antarctica, genome has been published in Nature Communications!
 We sequenced and assembled the genome of the only insect endemic to Antarctica.
 The fly has the smallest insect genome surveyed or sequenced to date!
 While most of the genes in other Diptera are present in B. antarctica, it is notably lacking repetitive elements, including transposable elements.
 Thanks and congratulations to my co-authors, who all worked hard on assembling, annotating and making sense of this exciting genome!

 We have had the pleasure of having Chris Cornelius from Ryan Earley‘s lab at University of Alabama visiting the lab for the month of July.
 Chris has extracted RNA from over 130 embryos and generated 20 RNA-sequencing libraries!
 It was a successful month!

-Congratulations to Julian for receiving the J. Herman and Jean Kaye Swartz Memorial Scholarship from the College of Arts and Sciences at WSU.
+Congratulations to Kayla for receiving the J. Herman and Jean Kaye Swartz Memorial Scholarship from the College of Arts and Sciences at WSU.
 J. Herman Swartz earned his B.S.
 (1938) and M.S.
 (1939) in bacteriology from then–WSC.
 Swartz received a scholarship that changed his life.
 He believed that any student who wants an education should get that chance—and that the rest of us should help.
 His wife, Jean Swartz, established this fund in 1997 in his memory.
 The scholarship is for students in biotechnology who intend to apply their knowledge of biological techniques to develop new products that meet the needs of humans.